 Critical Incident Database

-- An easy and convenient way to track what happens to your students while off campus (types of incidents, locations, etc.);
+A convenient way to track what happens to your students while off campus (types of incidents, locations, etc.)

 - On-line and accessible from anywhere

-- A reliable method to identify which incidents should be reported in your Annual Security Report to the Department of Education to comply with the Clery Act;
+A reliable method to identify which incidents to include in your Annual Security Report to the Department of Education

 - Incidents to be reported to a campus’ Clery and Title IX officers are clearly tagged